Home / Academics / Online Programs / Online Tuition & Financial Aid

 WashU Law believes in sharing transparent information about educational costs to help you plan your investment in legal education.

-Total Program Cost $72,792
+Total Program Cost $57,000

-*all programs are subject to annual tuition change
+All programs are subject to annual tuition change.

 2025-2026

-Online Law Cost of Attendance.
+Cost of Attendance

 The Cost of Attendance (COA) is a federally required estimate of the total expenses associated with your academic year.
 It is not the amount that will appear on your bill.
 While many online students (especially working professionals) primarily focus on covering direct educational costs such as tuition and required fees, the COA also includes indirect expenses like books, supplies, technology, and general living costs.